Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 File Permissions on Creation

-When writeFile creates a new file, it uses the mode option to set permissions:
+When writeFile creates a new file, the mode option supplies the permissions:

 await fs.promises.writeFile('./secret.key', keyData, {